 in criminal acts.
 You’ll think about the multiple meanings and actions that crime holds for different people across time.
 You’ll consider the social benefits of crimes and resistance to the law.
 And you’ll explore how different interpretations of crime might affect crime control and criminal justice.

-Computer Law and Intellectual Property
+Computer Law and Artificial Intelligence

 Dealing with Drugs: Control and Intoxication